new-data-services/statamic-simple-redirects/README.md

 ## Overview

-This addon lets you create and manage redirects directly from the Statamic Control Panel.
+This addon lets you create and manage redirects for 404 pages directly from the Statamic Control Panel.
 It is simple by design, focusing on the essentials with a clean and straightforward setup.

 If you need more advanced features like analytics or automatic redirect creation, take a look at the excellent [Redirect addon](https://github.com/riasvdv/statamic-redirect) by Rias.